p10rahulm/your-static-website/content/docs/create_your_website/add_content.md

 13. [Workshops Page Parameters](/docs/create_your_website/page_parameters/workshop_page_parameters/)
 14. [Documentation Page Parameters](/docs/create_your_website/page_parameters/doc_page_parameters/)

+## Template Creation Example

+We will go through an example of template creation which should give you a good idea of how to go about creating your own template if required.
+We take up an [example template creation for actors](/docs/create_your_website/create_template_example/) ***which you should peruse***

 ## Template Creation

-Now, while this section is not necessary, for the purpose of completeness you would want to learn to create your own templates.
-The best place to start are these [giraffe academy videos](https://www.youtube.com/watch?v=G7umPCU-8xc).
-Prior to that deep dive, [this page](/docs/create_your_website/modify_templates/) gives you a further idea on what is possible
+Now, having gone through the example, you may want to take the next step of creating your own templates.
+I strongly suggest viewing these [giraffe academy videos](https://www.youtube.com/watch?v=G7umPCU-8xc) before you create as it will save you time later.
+Also, prior to that deep dive into the videos, [this page](/docs/create_your_website/modify_templates/) gives you a further idea on what is possible.

-## Template Creation Example

 ## Making changes to website from multiple locations